• December 7, 2025

 On Sunday, November 2, more than 50,000 runners will take on the NYC Marathon.
 Among them will be several locals.
 Allison Brody, a Breezy Point summer resident, will be taking on the marathon for the first time, on behalf of those who physically can’t run the marathon—those battling rare disorders, like her sister, Kristen.

 As summer kids in Breezy Point, Allison and Kristen took advantage of all of the athletic activities they could from Rockaway Point Association sports camps at the ball field to Breezy Hoops to road races and even junior lifeguarding.
-But in her teens, Kristen started to experience some unexplainable, vague symptoms that first impacted her gastro-intestinal tract.
-It took about five or six years for the Brody family to get some answers.
+But in her teens, Kristen started to experience gastrointestinal issues, and other unexplainable symptoms.
+It took about five years for the Brody family to get some answers.

 Since deciding to run the marathon earlier this year and joining the NORD team of about 15 runners, Brody has been able to do some of that herself by participating in NORD’s advocacy events, such as an advocacy day at the Bronx Zoo.
 “They had different hospitals come to the Bronx Zoo and gave presentations and did outreach to members in the Bronx community, to get them to go to certain doctors that specialize in rare diseases.
 It’s a really special thing,” she said.